wordofwarning/wordofwarning.org/current/2017-emergency/afternoon/index.md

 Johanna Bolton is a Swedish artist living in London.
 A Fine Arts graduate from Chelsea College, she has taught at the Royal College of Art and has participated in a number of residencies, art festivals and group shows.
 Her practice is concerned with performative research and finding strategies to observe and record the invisible in the everyday.
 www.johannabolton.com/i-twang

 **Laura Napier | *Reject***
 A durational performance that charts a year of missed opportunities and failed art proposals.
-Formed from the real rejection emails received by the Sculptor Laura Napier, the piece celebrates monotony, absence, and the etiquette of language employed to let someone down gently.<br>Devised by Laura Napier + performed by Beatrice Scirocchi.
+Formed from the real rejection emails received by the Sculptor Laura Napier, the piece celebrates monotony, absence, and the etiquette of language employed to let someone down gently.
+Devised by Laura Napier + performed by Beatrice Scirocchi.

 Laura Napier is a London-based Sculptor working in a range of media including performance to explore sense of place, identity, and loss.
 She received her BA at Chelsea College of Art (2004), and her MA in Sculpture at the Royal College of Art (2006).
 Her work is exhibited nationally and internationally.<br>Beatrice Scirocchi is an Italian born actress.
 She Trained at The Royal Central School of Speech and Drama and is a member of Engineer theatre ensemble.
 lauranapier.co.uk | engineertheatre.com